New report provides guidance to address increased suicide deaths in Wisconsin

 These are the five actions for helping someone in emotional pain:

-Prevent Suicide Wisconsin is the umbrella organization for suicide prevention efforts in Wisconsin.
-The Prevent Suicide Wisconsin Steering Committee includes state agencies, local coalition leaders, and local health departments, as well as people with lived experience of suicide.
-The steering committee meets quarterly and provides oversight to Wisconsin’s suicide prevention efforts, including programs supported by both state and federal funding.
-The Prevent Suicide Wisconsin Annual Conference is September 8-9 and is open to anyone interested in suicide prevention.
+People in suicidal crisis or emotional distress can call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text HOPELINE to 741741 for support 24 hours a day, 7 days a week.

-People in suicidal crisis or emotional distress can call the National Suicide Prevention Lifeline at 800.273.TALK (8255) or text HOPELINE to 741741 for support 24 hours a day, seven days a week.
+Reporters covering suicide should know that research has shown that improper reporting on suicide can contribute to additional suicides and suicide attempts.
+Visit Reporting on Suicide for best practices on how to cover suicide.

 Post a comment as